Dobbs 2. Religion Rules.

 The actions of the Dobbs majority are about as “activist” as you can get.
 Even Chief Justice John Roberts thinks they went too far.
 He concurred in upholding the Mississippi law but wrote he would not have overturned Roe, something Mississippi had not asked for.
-But this Chief is not in control of this Court.
+The Court traditionally does not go beyond what it requested in granting relief.
+But this Court is not concerned with tradition and this Chief is not in control of this Court.

 In his sweeping opinion Alito attacks the use by the Roe majority of the Fourteen Amendment’s “Substantive Due Process” clause.
 We will avoid getting into the deep weeds of Constitutional Law.
 There are many, many, many sources on this issue if you are interested.
 The Legal Information Institute of Cornell Law School says: